Published on 23 Jan 25 | Updated on 3 July 2025

 Developing RNA binding small molecule therapeutics requires robust and reliable methods to study molecular interactions, as these therapies are gaining significant attention for their potential to target previously “undruggable” diseases.
 Surface Plasmon Resonance (SPR) and Fluorescent Dye Displacement assays are two powerful techniques that offer unique insights into RNA-ligand binding dynamics.
 In this blog, we explore how these methods work, and their growing role in advancing the rapidly expanding field of RNA-targeted drug discovery.

-RNA dysregulation has been implicated in myriad human diseases, thus making it a suitable therapeutic target.
-Classically, therapeutic strategies aiming at RNA have been limited to sequence-based targeting of its unstructured regions through the use of complementary oligonucleotides, which mediate Ribonuclease-dependent RNA cleavage.
-However, RNA is remarkably structured and intricately folded as hairpin loops through its intramolecular base pairing, forming a series of unique secondary structures.
+RNA is remarkably structured and intricately folded as hairpin loops through its intramolecular base pairing, forming a series of unique secondary structures.
 These RNA folds, similar to motifs or domains in proteins, may offer a unique opportunity for targeting by small molecules through specific binding.
-The biological outcome of such RNA binding small molecules can be further enhanced by appending a functional group to it, which can recruit a Ribonuclease, activate it and cleave the target RNA.
+The biological outcome of such RNA-binding small molecules can be tuned by appending a functional group to it, which can recruit a Ribonuclease, activate it and cleave the target RNA.
 However, studying these RNA small molecule interactions has been largely hindered by the limited availability of robust methods with high throughput.
 Surface Plasmon Resonance (SPR), a label-free technique for studying biomolecular interactions, has been widely employed for screening and identification of small molecule binders of proteins.
 We explored the potential applicability of this technique for studying the specific interactions between RNA and small molecules.

 Capabilities in RNA small molecule interaction studies by SPR assay at o2h

 Leveraging our expertise in small molecule discovery using SPR (Surface Plasmon Resonance) platform for target proteins at o2h discovery, we have developed an SPR-based assay for studying the specific interaction between RNA and small molecules.
-Our SPR system (Cytiva Biacore T200) provides a highly sensitive approach for analysing the specific interaction between RNA and small molecules.
+Our SPR systems (Cytiva Biacore T200 and the upcoming Biacore 1S+) provide a highly sensitive approach for analysing the specific interaction between RNA and small molecules.
 These assays provide a robust platform for medium throughput screening of a library of small molecules binding to a unique RNA fold of a specific RNA molecule.

 Case study

 Our case study is based on a seminal research paper by Tong et al. (2023).
-The article demonstrates specific interaction of small molecules with unique RNA folds through the use of Fluorescent dye displacement assay.
+The article demonstrates specific interaction of small molecules with unique RNA folds through the combination of computation and in vitro methods.
 Collectively, Tong et al. demonstrated the structure-activity relationships (SAR) between small molecules and their preferred RNA 3D folds.

 We have also developed fluorescent dye displacement assays to complement our SPR studies for analysing RNA-small molecule interactions.
 This assay utilises nucleic acid-binding dyes that preferentially bind to specific structural features within RNA secondary structures, such as loops and bulges.
 These dyes can be displaced by potent small molecule RNA binders that interact with the same regions, leading to a reduction in fluorescence, which is detected in a plate reader format.

 In the example below, we use ToPro dye, which preferentially binds to bulge and loop regions in RNA and exhibits fluorescence only when bound to nucleic acids.
-As demonstrated in the SPR assay, we tested the interaction of c-Jun mRNA with a known c-Jun RNA binder (tool compound/positive control).
+As demonstrated in the SPR assay, we tested the interaction of c-Jun mRNA with a known C-Jun RNA binder.
 A strong, concentration-dependent reduction in ToPro fluorescence was observed, indicating the displacement of the dye by the small molecule.
 This fluorescence decrease was not seen when the mutant mRNA, lacking the specific bulge/kink binding site, was tested.
 From these experiments, we were able to determine the EC50 of the small molecule binding to c-Jun mRNA.

 Figure 2: Fluorescent Displacement Assay for RNA-Small Molecule Interactions